-Add a second instance of Lumetri (as only two .cubes may be applied in each instance of Lumetri).
-In the 'Input LUT' dropdown of the Basic Correction section of this new Lumetri, load a core conversion variation - either 'Main', 'Soft', 'Linear', or 'LogC' for the matching light source (if using the Creative dropdown, keep Intensity at 100).
-If you use the LogC variation, load the desired display look-up table (either Arri-issued, or a 3rd party LogC intended conversion) in the subsequent Creative dropdown.
+In the 'Look' dropdown of the Creative section of Lumetri, load a core conversion variation - either 'Main', 'Soft', 'Linear', or 'LogC' for the matching light source.
+Keep Intensity at 100.
+If you use the LogC variation, add a second Lumetri Color instance following this, and load the desired display look-up table (either Arri-issued, or a 3rd party LogC intended conversion) in Basic Correction (to use ABL [POST] in Creative).

-Load an Auto Black Level [POST] file (in the Creative dropdown or third Lumetri) to conform the black level to standard cinema luminance.
-Use a sufficient strength to bring black level at or near 1-4 IRE on the luma waveform (Window > Lumetri Scopes).
-From there, the Intensity value can be used to dial in an exact black level (use a value at or below 100).
+Add a second instance of Lumetri.
+Load an Auto Black Level [POST] file (in the Creative dropdown) to conform the black level to standard cinema luminance.
+Use the minimum strength (between 1-5) to bring black level at or near 1-4 on the luma waveform (Window > Lumetri Scopes).
+From there, the Intensity value can be used to dial in an exact black level.